 REQ.21.6.1.1.2 User Authorization

-OAuth, as documented in IETF RFC 5849, shall be used for authorization grant and access by third parties to shared data custodian resources.
+OAuth, as documented in IETF RFC 5849, shall be used for authorization grant and access by Retail Customers and Authorized Third Parties to shared Data Custodian resources.
 This protocol results in access tokens that can be used to subscribe to specific user data, or to request it immediately, if supported.

-REQ.21.6.2 Web Services

-REQ.21.6.2.1 Communication Specifications
+REQ.21.6.2 Communication Specifications

 This section defines the expected behavior of implementations using REST.
 This style uses HTTP methods as verbs, and URIs as nouns.

-REQ.21.6.3.1 Communication Specifications

-RESTful ESPI endpoints shall exhibit behavior described by Atom, IETF RFC 4287, with the following modifications.
+ESPI endpoints shall exhibit behavior described by Atom, IETF RFC 4287, with the following modifications.

-Identify representations as media type “application/xml”
+Representations shall be identified as media type “application/xml”

-Use ESPI namespace and types
+ESPI namespace and types (http://naesb.org/espi) shall be used

 espi:IdentifiedObject and specializations implement atom:entry